Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Thus, while memory care may be the most expensive senior living option in Durant, it is often necessary for families seeking care for loved ones with specific medical needs.
 However, for those not requiring such specialized care, independent or assisted living may offer more cost-effective alternatives.

-Oakridge Nursing Center specializes in providing dementia care in Bryan county, Oklahoma.
+Oakridge Nursing Center excels at providing memory care in Bryan county, Oklahoma.
 It can accommodate a maximum of 104 dementia residents.
-Oakridge Nursing Center provides luxury amenities that include personalized meal plans, a homey design that facilitates friendships and activities tailored to dementia to any seniors with dementia who reside in Durant, OK and nearby areas.
-Oakridge Nursing Center is located at 1100 Oak Ridge Drive, 74701 zip code and can possibly allow Medicaid and Medicare to pay for some costs associated with its care.
+Oakridge Nursing Center offers luxury amenities that include customized care plans, emergency system with constant monitoring and puzzles and other memory care activities to any seniors with dementia who reside in Durant, OK and nearby areas.
+Oakridge Nursing Center is situated at 1100 Oak Ridge Drive, 74701 zip code and can possibly allow Medicaid and Medicare to cover some fees associated with its care.

-Situated at 101 Sherrard Drive, inside 74733 zip code area in Bryan county, Southern Pointe Living Center offers Alzheimer’s care to Colbert, OK older adults with dementia and includes services like alarmed and monitored exits, registered nurses that specialize in dementia care and mental games.
-Southern Pointe Living Center provides a total of 95 dementia units.
-Southern Pointe Living Center is officially licensed to provide care, with license # 375469.
+(888) 595-9864 SponsoredLocated at 101 Sherrard Drive, inside 74733 zip code area in Bryan county, Southern Pointe Living Center offers dementia and Alzheimer’s care to Colbert, OK seniors with dementia and includes amenities like management of medication, emergency system with constant monitoring and aid with dining and meal choices.
+Southern Pointe Living Center provides a total of 95 Alzheimer’s and dementia units.
+Southern Pointe Living Center is licensed to provide care, with license # 375469.

 In Durant, Oklahoma, individuals who need memory care generally seek assistance from specialized care facilities that offer services tailored to those with cognitive impairments.
 These facilities typically include supervision, assistance with daily activities, meals, medication management, and socialization in a safe environment.
 However, Medicare only covers a portion of the costs when it comes to short-term care in skilled nursing homes following a hospitalization, and even then, there are limits.
 Memory care generally requires more long-term services, which fall outside the scope of traditional Medicare.